-GEMS New Millennium School is located near two other GEMS schools in a mini GEMS compound immediately off the Al Khail Road and Al Marabea Street, across from the Al Qouz Industrial Area.
-The school has been established with the intention of providing an Indian curriculum education to families moving into the Mohammed Bin Rashid City development, where it is based.
+GEMS New Millennium School is located near two other GEMS schools at the edge of the Dubai Hills development immediately off the Al Khail Road and Al Marabea Street.
+The school was established with the intention of providing an Indian curriculum education to families moving into the Dubai Hills and Mohammed Bin Rashid City developments.
 However, in reality, it serves children travelling from a wide area across Dubai.

 The story so far...

 GEMS New Millennium School (NMS) opened in 2013, together with two further new GEMS schools on a large site close to the Al Khail Road and two large housing developments.
 The location, at least in terms of access and parking, has been a challenge from the outset, and apparently remains one still, based on the latest KHDA inspection report.
 This aside, however, NMS has much to recommend it.